GenshinImpactAssistant/GIA-Document/base/README.md

 GIA supports Simplified Chinese(zh_CN,zh_MO,zh_HK,zh_TW,zh_SG) and English(other) now.
 English language support may not be comprehensive.
 If you are experiencing problems, please submit an issue for feedback.

 GIA is using `py-gettext-markdown` to support document internationalization.
-The en-version of docs may be delayed.
+The English version of docs may be delayed.

 ## 鸣谢